 The deal is expected to be closed by the end of the year, and while the development project’s final budgets have not been finalized, Wildflower’s spokesman confirmed that the project cost will be in the range of $400 million.

-Rosalind Russell’s path to the academy awards – A history of their nominations
+Rex Harrison’s path to the Academy Awards – A history of their nominations

 Leave a Reply